-I. Project design and hypotheses
+I. Project Design and Hypotheses

-This section first presents the details of the #fincap experiment, then presents hypotheses based on the four overarching questions, and finishes by discussing an appropriate statistical framework.
+This section first presents details of the #fincap experiment.
+It then presents hypotheses based on the four overarching questions.
+It finishes by discussing an appropriate statistical framework.

-A. Project design
+A. Project Design

-Before starting the #fincap experiment, we had filed a pre-analysis plan (PAP) with the Open Science Foundation (https://osf.io/h82aj/).
-The original version of Non-Standard Errors contains the results of the analysis outlined in the PAP.
+Before starting the #fincap experiment, we filed a pre-analysis plan (PAP) with the Open Science Foundation (OSF; https://osf.io/h82aj/).
+The original version of this paper contains the results of the analysis outlined in the PAP.
 This original version remains available as Tinbergen Institute Discussion Paper TI 2021-102/IV.
-Subsequent feedback from various presentations and from reviewers at the Journal of Finance have led to the results presented here.
-Relative to the PAP, we now use robust methods to cope with unanticipated extreme outliers, we account for multiple testing, and we add a multiverse analysis to add deeper insight.
+Subsequent feedback from various presentations and from reviewers at the The Journal of Finance have led to the results presented here.
+Relative to the PAP, we now use robust methods to cope with unanticipated extreme outliers, we account for multiple testing, and we add a multiverse analysis to deepen insights.
 Appendix B reconciles the current results with those in the original version.

-In a nutshell, the #fincap experiment is about multiple research teams independently testing the same hypotheses on the same sample.
-We refer to these hypotheses as RT-hypotheses and to this sample as RT-sample.
-This is to distinguish them from the hypotheses that we will test based on the results generated by RTs and PEs (Section B).12
+In a nutshell, the #fincap experiment is about multiple RTs independently testing the same hypotheses on the same sample.
+We refer to these hypotheses as RT hypotheses and to the sample as the RT sample.
+This labelling distinguishes the hypotheses that RTs test from the hypotheses that we test based on the results generated by RTs and PEs (Section I.B).
+12